 - Conduct extensive quantitative and qualitative research, with a focus on broad community landscapes as well as individual organizations that operate in the context of any given community

-- Seek and integrate new and possibly disparate data sources into a coherent analysis that drives strategic recommendations
+- Seek and integrate new and possibly disparate data sources into a coherent analysis that drives strategic and investment recommendations

 - Deconstruct financial statements to better understand and communicate an organization’s “story” (including where its resources come from and how those resources get used)

 - Collect and analyze pre-existing data from partners to better understand what they choose to monitor and why they choose to do so (without creating burdensome new reporting requirements for them)